icon__logo-c

 This is a glowing example of copywriting at its best, with a unique personal touch that draws in the reader in a witty way.

-The unexpected swerve in the middle where they stop mid-sentence is genius.
-You think they’re getting into the hard-sell, when…’Screw it.
-Forget all that.’
-If this copy can teach us one thing it’s to veer from the expected course and throw readers for a loop.
+If this copy can teach us one thing, it’s to veer away from the expected and throw readers for a loop head first.

-Take note of how it inspires action at the end, and leaves you with the long-lasting feeling that this brand is simply awesome.
+Extra points for how it inspires action at the end, leaving you with the long-lasting feeling that this brand is simply awesome.

 Sample 6: Porsche

-Likewise, most grown ups love to chat about their dream car.
-It’s the gift that keeps on giving.
+And most people love to chat about their dream car.

 Sample 7: KFC

-If you want to see a pretty damn clever example of how to respond to a potentially catastrophic crisis…this is the one for you.
+If you want to see a pretty damn clever example of how to respond to a potentially catastrophic crisis… this one’s for you.

-Instead of curling up in a hole they came back with this witty advert, that incorporates a play on words with their brand name to apologise to customers…‘Fck, we’re sorry’.
+They came back with this witty advert that incorporates a humorous and cheeky play on words to apologise to their customers.

 Sample 9: ricola

-So what could potentially be another ‘take this cough medicine to relieve symptoms of blah blah blah’ is now funny, brand-enhancing copy that engages potential customers.
+What could have been yet another “Take this cough medicine to relieve symptoms of blah blah blah” is now funny, brand-enhancing copy that engages potential customers.

 SAMPLE 11: INNOCENT

-They are experts at crafting humorous copy, but steering clear of a cheese-fest.
+Innocent.
+Renowned champions of copy, and for good reason.
+They’re experts at crafting humorous copy, but while steering clear of a cheese-fest.

-Also note how they never overdo the copy, it’s always relatable and simple, which is completely in line with their brand.
+They never overdo the copy either.
+It’s always relatable and simple.
+Chilled.
+Which is completely in line with their brand.

 SAMPLE 12: NADIA’S ITALY

-Notice how the headline overturns the biggest customer objection: ‘I just don’t go on tours’.
+It immediately overturns their biggest customer objection: “I just don’t go on tours.”

-This simple headline is gold dust for travellers who long for an exclusive vacation.
-But who also don’t believe that tours are for them.
+This simple headline is gold dust for travellers who long for an exclusive vacation but are dubious about whether tours really are for them.
+Nadia’s Italy flips it by telling you that they’re not just any tours.
+And they’re not for just anyone.

-The headline is telling you that this is not just any tour and it’s not for anyone.
-It’s for those who want to experience Italy in ‘the way it’s supposed to be seen’.
+It’s for those who want to experience Italy “the way it’s supposed to be seen”.

 Love you,